survivejs/react-book/manuscript/introduction.md

 ## How is This Book Organized?

-We will start by building a Webpack based configuration.
-After that, we will develop a small clone of a famous [Todo application](http://todomvc.com/).
+To get started, we will develop a small clone of a famous [Todo application](http://todomvc.com/).
 This leads us to problems of scaling.
 Sometimes, you need to do things the dumb way to understand why better solutions are needed after all.

 We will generalize from there and put [Flux architecture](https://facebook.github.io/flux/docs/overview.html) in place.
 We will apply some [Drag and Drop (DnD) magic](https://gaearon.github.io/react-dnd/) and start dragging things around.
 Finally, we will get a production grade build done.

 The final, theoretical part of the book covers more advanced topics.
 If you are reading the commercial edition of this book, there's something extra in it for you.
 I will show you how to deal with typing in React in order to produce higher quality code.
 You will also learn to test your components and logic.

-I will also show you how to lint your code effectively using [ESLint](http://eslint.org/) and various other tools.
-There is a chapter in which you learn to author libraries at [npm](https://www.npmjs.com/).
-The lessons learned there will come in handy for applications as well.
-Finally, you will learn to style your React application in various emerging ways.
+You will learn to style your React application in emerging ways and have a better idea of how to structure your project.

-There are a couple of appendices at end.
-They are meant to give food for thought and explain aspects, such as language features, in greater detail.
+The appendices at end are meant to give food for thought and explain aspects, such as language features, in greater detail.
 If there's a bit of syntax that seems weird to you in the book, you'll likely find more information there.

 ## What is Kanban?